andrewufrank/dainoSite/DNBBlog/DNB_b011withRefInBlog.md

 ---
 title: "011 with reference locally set"
-abstract: |
-     This blog uses a reference given locally.
+abstract:  This blog uses a reference given locally.
+    Does not work after uniform-pandoc 1.6.3 because
+    I have not understood how to get the references out of meta.

 # author: AOS
 bibliography: resources/BibTexLatex.bib